sfbrigade/data-science-wg/README.md

 ### Current Initiatives

-Here's what we're currently working on, mostly with gov't/org partners, but as mentioned above, we're eager to work with -or inspire- dedicated project groups.
+Here's what we're currently working on, mostly with gov't/org partners, but as mentioned above, we're also eager to work with -or inspire- dedicated project groups.

 + [U.S. Dept. of Transportation Hazmat Incident Prediction and Anomaly Detection >>](https://github.com/bayeshack2016/cfsf-datasci_dot-hazmat)
 + [City of SF Planning: Development Pipeline Report >>](https://github.com/thfield/sf-planning-pipeline-report)